spacekey28/React-Random-Anime-Selector/README.md

 * Getting a random anime with its title, thumbnail and synopsis by click a button.

 After fetching a get request Jikan server responses back JSON objects containing a specific anime with a corresponding ID.
 At the moment the app makes a request for one anime after one another.

 The state array saves each anime info - title, image_url and synopsis.
 But, some IDs for Jikan API apprently doesn't have JSON objects.
 Therefore I made it call another request when there was status responses between 400 and 500.

 If there would have been more time I could use more specific parameter in Jikan API to make a correct API request to get corresponding JSON objects except non-existent files.

+It would have been much better if there was spinner while waiting for API response.

-Also, I could have used Redux to manage states more efficiently.
+Also, I could have used Redux to manage states more efficiently and made a carousel to display saved animes in states.